 Across the mainstream Western media, the “White Helmets” are hailed as heroic first responders rescuing injured civilians in rebel-controlled parts of Syria.
 The U.K. Guardian and The Independent urged the Nobel Committee to award this year’s Nobel Peace Prize to the “White Helmets.”
 As it turned out, they didn’t get that one, but they did receive the prestigious 2016 “Right Livelihood Award.”

 On the U.S. side of the Atlantic, the “White Helmets” are treated with similar uncritical acclaim.
 They were the subject of the Oct.
 17 TIME magazine cover story.
 Netflix has released a special “documentary” movie about them.
+(It later won the 2017 Academy Award for Best Documentary.)
 New York Times columnist Nicholas Kristof has gushed over them for years, helping the group’s one-sided depiction of events inside Syria shape the pro-rebel narrative that is pretty much all the American and European publics hear about Syria.

 And, this love-fest is not just confined to establishment media.
 DemocracyNow! ran a puff piece interview with the White Helmet infomercial directors.
 The Intercept published an uncritical promotion of the “White Helmets” and the group’s controversial leader.
 Codepink recommended the Netflix movie (though after receiving criticism about the endorsement, the anti-war group removed it).